klavenjones/seekr-backend-v2/README.md

 ## Description

+This is version two of the Seekr Application backend.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Bootstrapped with the [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Installation